hackclub/slash-z/REWRITE.md

 I'm worried about how much we're going to hammer airtable but I'll add a queueing system later if it's needed.
 From the experience working on hackclub/orpheus, queueing will take longer then I think it will.

 Next step is to add a scheduling link.

+---

+Just got a basic schedule link route setup, think a better use of my time right now is to make host transferrable & login to zoom with a personal account so I can dogfood for the rest of my meetings this week.